mrocklin/thesis/pattern.md

 In practice we will have a fixed set of variables, reducing the tuple to three elements

     ( log(exp(x)),       x,      Q.real(x) )

+Using these rewrite patterns we reduce the problem of transformation to matching incoming terms against the source pattern, obtaining appropriate values for `x`, checking the condition, and then reifying these values into the target pattern.
+These operations can be dealt with outside the context of mathematics.
+Mature solutions already exist, largely stemming from work in logic programming languages and theorem provers.

 ### Background - Algorithms